Casino Royale (2006 film): Filming

-A recreation of the Body Worlds exhibit provided a setting for one scene in the film.
+A recreation of the Body Worlds exhibit in a Prague mausoleum provided a setting for one scene in the film.
 Among the Body Worlds plastinates featured in that scene were the Poker Playing Trio (which plays a key role in one scene) and Rearing Horse and Rider.
-The exhibition's developer and promoter, German anatomist Gunther von Hagens, also has a cameo appearance in the film, although only his trademark hat is actually visible on screen.
+The exhibition's developer and promoter, German anatomist Gunther von Hagens, also has a cameo appearance in the film, although only his trademark hat is visible on screen.